supakunz/Uber-Pipeline-GCP/README.md

 # Uber Data Engineering Pipeline on GCP

-## Project Overview

-This is an end-to-end modern data engineering project deployed on Google Cloud Platform, including the deployment of an ETL pipeline using **Google Cloud Data Fusion** for data transformation.
-The transformed data is stored in **BigQuery** for analysis, and an interactive dashboard is generated using **Looker** to provide actionable insights.
+An end-to-end modern data engineering project, including deployment of an ETL pipeline on Google Cloud Platform.
+The data is extracted from Supabase (PostgreSQL), processed and loaded into BigQuery for analysis, and finally visualized using Power BI to generate an insight dashboard

 ## Architecture
 <img width="1258" alt="Project Architecture" src="https://github.com/user-attachments/assets/9d65b70c-e944-414e-acca-a062d84b4deb">